JavierCanon/TypicalSouthernFoods/README.md

 ﻿# Typical Southern Foods
-Typical Southern Foods is a sample application built using ASP.NET, Oracle 18c Database and Entity Framework.
+Typical Southern Foods is a sample application built using ASP.NET, Oracle 18c Database or Sql Server 2017, and Entity Framework.

 ## Philosophy of Javier Cañon